Pope’s Visit to Arabian Peninsula ‘a Special Grace’

 The passage states that the “pluralism and the diversity of religions” are “willed by God.”
 On the plane back from Abu Dhabi, the Pope stressed the document was written “in the spirit of Vatican II,” and had been checked by the papal theologian.

-Informed sources say Dominican Father Wojciech Giertych was “sort of” consulted but did not see the final version and at least one of his recommendations (calling on Muslim nations to recognise man’s right to “liberty”) were not included.
+Informed sources confirm Dominican Father Wojciech Giertych was consulted but did not see the final draft.

 The Visit’s Impact